prasad4fun/ML-blog/index.md

 	<li>ML is one of the applications of artificial intelligence (AI), that iteratively learn from the data, unlike typical programming.</li>
 	<li>ML algos can find insights in the data even if they aren’t specifically instructed what to look for in the data.</li>
 </ul>

-<h3 class="graf graf--h3">Terms</h3>
+<h3 class="graf graf--h3">Branches</h3>
+<strong class="markup--strong markup--blockquote-strong">Supervised Learning</strong>: Uses Labeled data for prediction.(Eg: previous house sales with info how much each house sold for -- labeled dataset.), Once your model is ready we can use it for prediction where we only need features(size and floors of the house) of the unseen data to be given to the model.
+<h4 class="graf graf--h4">Types</h4>
 <ul>
 	<li><strong class="markup--strong markup--blockquote-strong">Classification</strong>: When we deal with categorical data, it is termed as classification. ex: Given person's Height and weight predict the gender. (predicting the class male vs female, Male and female are categories henceforth called categorical data.)</li>
 	<li><strong class="markup--strong markup--blockquote-strong">Regression</strong>: When we deal with continuous data, it is termed as Regression.          ex: Given house size and no of floors predict the House selling price.(Predicting a continuous number of 52.5 lakh, 52.5 is a continuous data unlike)</li>
 </ul>
-<h3 class="graf graf--h3">Branches</h3>
-<strong class="markup--strong markup--blockquote-strong">Supervised Learning</strong>: Uses Labeled data for prediction.(Eg: previous house sales with info how much each house sold for -- labeled dataset.), Once your model is ready we can use it for prediction where we only need features(size and floors of the house) of the unseen data to be given to the model.

 <strong class="markup--strong markup--blockquote-strong">Unsupervised Learning</strong>: Unlabeled data, where we can <strong class="markup--strong markup--blockquote-strong">cluster </strong>data into similar groups by some common patterns among them.
 It's then up to the data-scientist how to interpret the clusters.